 Sometimes I fall into the habit of buying something because it’s a really good deal, like buying winter boots in the spring.
 While it might be a great deal, nothing is a good deal if it causes you to break your budget.

 Asking yourself if you need it right now is a great way to stop yourself from impulse spending.
 Chances are, you can find that product later for a good price on a sale website or by trying to find it on eBay when your budget allows it.
-Don’t just buy something because of the rewards you’ll get according to the Aeroplan reward chart.

 I’m sure these aren’t the only questions you can ask yourself to help you stay on track with your spending.
 If you have any other suggestions, please leave them in the comment section below.